Get 5% of discount using the code

 • Las Fallas Valencianas (March 15-19): These festivities were declared International Tourist Interest and Intangible Heritage of Humanity.
 Key events include La Crida, La Plantà, La ofrenda, and the Nit de la Cremà.

-• April Fair (April 14-20): One of Andalusia’s most popular festivals, you’ll find fair booths, flamenco show, delightful gastronomy, dances, concerts, music, bull events, and fireworks.
+• April Fair (April 14-20): One of Andalusia’s most popular festivals, you’ll find fair booths, flamenco shows, delightful gastronomy, dances, concerts, music, bull events, and fireworks.

-• Fiestas de San Isidro (May 12-15): Witness dances, musical performances, fireworks, and the famous running of the bulls through the streets of the city.
+• Fiestas de San Isidro (May 12-15): Witness dances, musical performances, fireworks, and the famous run with bulls through the city streets.

 • Romería del Rocío (May 17-20): A grand pilgrimage attended by thousands yearly, where people sing, dance, and express gratitude to the Virgin of El Rocío.

-• Festivities of San Fermin (July 6-14): One of Spain’s most important festivities, marked by the running of the bulls in the streets of Pamplona after the proclamation or chupinazo.
+• Festivities of San Fermin (July 6-14): One of Spain’s most important festivities, marked by bulls running in the streets of Pamplona.

-• La Tomatina (August 30): During this unique event, participants have a one-hour tomato fight after picking tomatoes from designated trucks, followed by celebrations with local music and food like “Pan con Tomate.”
+• La Tomatina (August 30): During this unique event, participants have a one-hour tomato fight after picking tomatoes from designated trucks.
+This is followed by celebrations with local music and local food, most of which also contain tomatoes.

 • Christmas (December 25-31): Tour the charming Christmas markets to savor and experience the local gastronomy during this festive season.